 Falling Back into Happiness

-As the last days of fall dwindle and winter darkness looms ahead, it can take a little more effort to shift thinking and reset a negative thought spiral back to positive again – if we let it happen.
+As the last days of fall dwindle and winter darkness sets in, it can take a little more effort to shift thinking and reset a negative thought spiral back to positive again.
 There are lots of ways to stop the chattering mind and reprogram ourselves for falling back into happiness.
 If you’re looking for ideas, here are some quick way to capture a few blissful moments of peace.

 Take a walk around the block swinging and stretching your arms freely (and forget about who might be watching).
 Touch a big old mossy tree (or better yet – try hugging a hug – I dare you).
 Search the ground for any new seedlings poking through the sidewalk cracks.
 Poke your finger in the dirt and debris to see what’s hiding underneath.